 “I am really impressed with what the Andersens have done since reviving USF2000.
 It's been a great championship.
 It is really a great entry level series for getting exposure at the same tracks as INDYCAR team owners so I get to watch what the young kids are doing.
 I think the whole Mazda Road to Indy program and the Mazda support of the series is really key because there is a clear path now - a way not just to advance all the way to IndyCar but to get attention from the right people and to earn your way through on talent and not just on budget.
 So, good job to USF2000 and we'll be keeping an eye on you guys.”

-(Owner of Indy 500-winning team Bryan Herta Autosport and accomplished driver whose son, Colton, will be entering the series as a driver in 2014)
+(Owner of two-time Indy 500-winning team Bryan Herta Autosport and an accomplished driver whose son, Colton, entered the series as a driver in 2014 at age 14.)

 “I got my start in U.S. open-wheel racing in the USF2000 series really before it was part of the Mazda Road to Indy.
 Now, being sort of the first rung on the ladder, it is a fantastic stepping stone to continue on up the ladder toward racing in IndyCars or sports cars or a variety of other things that are going on here in the U.S. in motorsports.
 For me, winning that championship was really the starting point for me to be a little bit more well-known within the American open-wheel community, and to be able to catapult me up into the next level.
 At the time, I raced Formula Atlantics and got one of the few sort of truly funded sponsored rides because I won the USF2000 series that year so it is really a great formula and I think teaches both drivers and teams a lot about what they are going to need to know when they continue moving up the ladder.”